aoloe/scribus-plugin-tableofcontents/README.md

 Scan the document for styles named "h1", "h3", "h3" and append to the current text the titles with the page numbers and the styles "toc1", "toc2", and "toc3".

 This plugin is still in its very early stages.
-Please read the rest of this README for understanding how it works and how it will evolve.
+Please read the rest of this README for understanding how it works and what are the current plans for its future.

 Create the table of content by selecting the text frame where you want it to appear and run "Insert > Table of Contents".